-Francie Ostrower is a professor in the LBJ School of Public Affairs and College of Fine Arts, director of the Portfolio Program in Arts and Cultural Management and Entrepreneurship jointly sponsored by the College of Fine Arts and the LBJ School, and a senior fellow in the RGK Center for Philanthropy and Community Service, and Principal Investigator of the Building Audiences for Sustainability: Research and Evaluation study.
+Francie Ostrower is Professor in the LBJ School of Public Affairs and College of Fine Arts, Director of the Portfolio Program in Arts and Cultural Management and Entrepreneurship jointly sponsored by the College of Fine Arts and the LBJ School, senior fellow in the RGK Center for Philanthropy and Community Service, and Principal Investigator of the Building Audiences for Sustainability: Research and Evaluation study.

 Sarah Jane Rehnborg joined the RGK Center at its inception.
 An expert in volunteerism, Dr. Rehnborg is a published author and serves as a consultant and trainer to organizations including the Points of Light Foundation, AARP, the Corporation for National and Community Service, the OneStar Foundation, state governments and local groups.

 Ji Ma is an Assistant Professor in Philanthropic and Nonprofit Studies.
 His focus is on the nonprofit sector and data science.
 He studies why and how social relation matters in social and economic behaviors.
 His research interests include: impact of social relation on social, political, and economic behaviors; education and knowledge production in nonprofit and philanthropic studies; open data in policy studies; computational social science research methods.